 At NHHS we consider ourselves to be an e-confident school.
-Information and Communication Technology plays an important role in the way we teach, learn, administer and manage, as a key tool to make all of the above more effective and efficient.
-All our classrooms are equipped with data projectors and Promethean Interactive Whiteboards or interactive screens.
-Each teacher has a classroom PC and a personal device.
+Information and Commnication Technology plays an important role in the way we teach, learn, administer and manage as a key tool to make all of the above more effective and efficient.
+All our classrooms are equipped with data projectors and visualisers.
+Each teacher has a classroom PC and a chromebook.
 The entire network consists of over 600 computers and is both wired and wireless, using the very latest wireless infrastructure technology.
 ICT is widely and effectively used in teaching and learning.
-There are also class sets of Chromebooks in every faculty.
+There are class sets of chromebooks in every faculty.
 These are used in lessons as an effective tool to enhance teaching and learning.
-The Chromebooks give access to the internet and a wide range of educational apps.
+The chromebooks give access to the internet and a wide rage of educational apps.